 Finally, although we believe that a profile of the receptive vocabulary of students at a given stage is useful for teachers and researchers, we also believe that it is necessary to carry out longitudinal studies with the same group of learners in order to investigate receptive vocabulary development throughout the different stages of primary and secondary education.
 Takala (1984) observed that a larger proportion of vocabulary is known at lower stages than at upper stages of education.
 That is to say, young learners learn more foreign words than older learners.
-Our guess is that primary students may be more motivated in the learning of the foreign language than secondary students and that motivation may be positively related to vocabulary size, but this is only a hypothesis that requires further investigation.
-In order to support or disconfirm our hypothesis, and to study the incremental nature of vocabulary acquisition, we plan in the short run to study the development of receptive and productive vocabulary size in 5th, 6th of primary education, and in the long run, it is our intention to investigate the same students in the 1st, 2nd, and 3rd year of secondary education.
+Our guess is that primary students may be more motivated in the learning of the foreign language than secondary students and that motivation may be positively related to vocabulary size, but this is only a hypothesis, and to study the incremental nature of vocabulary acquisition, we plan in the short run to study the development of receptive and productive vocabulary size in 5th, 6th of primary education, and in the long run, it is our intention to investigate the same students in the 1st, 2nd, and 3rd year of secondary education.